mcneb10/swcModProofOfConcept/jsonDocs/readme.md

 At the very bottom of each JSON file is a thing that describes the structure of each sheet and how many sheets exist.

-Also, take this with a grain of salt as I inferred what these sheets do base on their name and stucture.
+Also, take this with a grain of salt as I inferred what these sheets do base on their name and structure.

 ## base.json

-this file contains all sorts of stuff, and is absolutly massive.
+this file contains all sorts of stuff, and is absolutely massive.

 achievement data ([AchievementData](AchievementData.md))